 I recognized that I need help with an addiction to drugs or alcohol and have been evaluated for inpatient treatment.
 How can St. Joseph’s help me get the care I need?

-At our 67-bed coeducational Inpatient facility in Saranac Lake, clients generally reside with us for 90 days, an extended stay that is longer than most treatment facilities.
-Experience proves that a lengthened, holistic approach to chemical dependency treatment is very effective in attaining and maintaining sobriety.
+Inpatient treatment occurs at our 67-bed coeducational Inpatient facility in Saranac Lake where lengths of stay vary and are determined by medical necessity.
+Experience proves that a holistic approach to chemical dependency treatment is very effective in attaining and maintaining sobriety.
 Our comprehensive program focuses on client-centered care that addresses the specific needs of each client.

 Our Integrated Holistic Approach to Treatment